indiu6/graphql-apollo-movie-api/README.md

 # Wrapping a REST API with GraphQL using Apollo Server

-This is used for https://github.com/indiu6/graphql-apollo-react-movie
+This is used for [Movie App](https://github.com/indiu6/graphql-apollo-react-movie)

-## 'yarn start' here
+## 'npm start' here before start Movie App

 then go to above project, 'yarn start' in there to start app without error msg